 When you dog is constipated, it may be several days before he’s able to produce a stool, or the stools he does produce may be very solid and lack any moisture.

 Also, if your pet appears to be having trouble defecating or seems to be in pain, then something else might be going on in his colon or digestive tract.
 Other signs can include bloating, lethargy, and behavioral changes indicating discomfort or pain.
 In mild cases, your dog’s constipation will clear up on its own, but if your pup has been struggling with signs of constipation for a few days, then make an appointment with your veterinarian to get things checked out.
+Veterinarians are familiar with treating constipation in dogs and will be able to help you identify the symptoms of constipation, so don’t be embarrassed or worried.

 Symptoms of Dog Constipation